RajaSuhashKesari/microsoft-fabric-projects-series/Project #1 – E-commerce Data Integration & Transformation with Microsoft Fabric/Step-by-Step Data Ingestion.md

 * **Clean**: Eliminates code repetition across queries.
 * **Dynamic**: Easily adjustable by just modifying filenames.
 * **GitHub-Compatible**: Works well with GitHub raw file URLs when folder ingestion is not supported.

+If you want to directly create the queries you can copy and paste the each m query code in the new blank query(Link)[]